-During the year ended June 30, 2017, Lorenzo ISD provided unemployment compensation coverage to its employees through participation in the TASB Risk Management Fund (the Fund).
+During the year ended June 30, 2019, Lorenzo ISD provided unemployment compensation coverage to its employees through participation in the TASB Risk Management Fund (the Fund).
 The Fund was created and is operated under the provisions of the Interlocal Cooperation Act, Chapter 791 of the Texas Government Code.
 The Fund's Unemployment Compensation Program is authorized by Section 22.005 of the Texas Education Code and Chapter 172 of the Texas Local Government Code.
 All members participating in the Fund execute Interlocal Agreements that define the responsibilities of the parties.

 The Fund meets its quarterly obligations to the Texas Workforce Commission.
 Expenses are accrued monthly until the quarterly payment has been made.
 Expenses can be reasonably estimated; therefore, there is no need for specific or aggregate stop loss coverage for the Unemployment Compensation pool.
+For the year ended June 30, 2019, the Fund anticipates that Lorenzo ISD has no additional liability beyond the contractual obligation for payment of contributions.

 The Fund engages the services of an independent auditor to conduct a financial audit after the close of each year on August 31.
 The audit is accepted by the Fund's Board of Trustees in February of the following year.
-The Fund's audited financial statements as of August 31, 2016 are available on the TASB Risk Management Fund website and have been filed with the Texas Department of Insurance in Austin, Texas.
+The Fund's audited financial statements as of August 31, 2018 are available on the TASB Risk Management Fund website and have been filed with the Texas Department of Insurance in Austin, Texas.